Gibraltar Industries (NASDAQ:ROCK) Releases FY 2024 Earnings Guidance

-Gibraltar Industries (NASDAQ:ROCK – Get Free Report) last posted its earnings results on Wednesday, May 1st.
-The construction company reported $0.80 earnings per share for the quarter, topping the consensus estimate of $0.76 by $0.04.
-The firm had revenue of $292.51 million for the quarter, compared to analyst estimates of $296.29 million.
-Gibraltar Industries had a return on equity of 14.39% and a net margin of 8.31%.
-The company’s revenue for the quarter was down .3% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.70 earnings per share.
-On average, analysts expect that Gibraltar Industries will post 4.73 EPS for the current year.
+Gibraltar Industries (NASDAQ:ROCK – Get Free Report) last announced its earnings results on Wednesday, May 1st.
+The construction company reported $0.80 EPS for the quarter, beating analysts’ consensus estimates of $0.76 by $0.04.
+Gibraltar Industries had a net margin of 8.31% and a return on equity of 14.39%.
+The business had revenue of $292.51 million during the quarter, compared to analysts’ expectations of $296.29 million.
+During the same period in the prior year, the company earned $0.70 earnings per share.
+The business’s revenue was down .3% compared to the same quarter last year.
+Analysts predict that Gibraltar Industries will post 4.73 EPS for the current fiscal year.

 Gibraltar Industries, Inc manufactures and provides products and services for the renewable energy, residential, agtech, and infrastructure markets in the United States and internationally.
 It operates through four segments: Renewables, Residential, Agtech, and Infrastructure.
 The Renewables segment designs, engineers, manufactures, and installs solar racking and electrical balance of systems for commercial and distributed generation scale solar installations.